MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_09a-Implement_Web_Apps.md

 ## Lab scenario

-You need to evaluate the use of Azure Web apps for hosting Contoso's web sites, hosted currently in the company's on-premises data centers.
-The web sites are running on Windows servers using PHP runtime stack.
+You need to evaluate the use of Azure Web apps for hosting Contoso's websites, hosted currently in the company's on-premises data centers.
+The websites are running on Windows servers using PHP runtime stack.
 You also need to determine how you can implement DevOps practices by leveraging Azure web apps deployment slots.

 ## Objectives